+In this approach, we begin by assuming that the local spin-length constraint $\bS_i^2=1$ is only satisfied on average,as $\sum_i \bS_i^2=N$ where $N$ is the number of sites.
+For $\lambda_\perp \! = \! {\cal B} \! = \!
+0$, a Luttinger-Tisza analysis, which treats the spin Hamiltonian as a Gaussian field theory, imposing the spin length constraint only on average, yields degenerate spin-spiral solutions with certain preferred wavevectors and their higher harmonics.
+We thus consider a general ansatz $\bS_i = {\bf m}_0 + \sum_n {\bf m}_n e^{i \bQ_n \cdot \br_i}$, retaining the uniform component ${\bf m}_0$, and a set of symmetry-equivalent spirals with wavevectors $\bQ_n$ and amplitudes ${\bf m}_n$.

+The simplest skyrmion lattice is constructed from a set of three primary spiral wavevectors which sum to zero (in addition to the FM mode), i.e. it is a triple-$\bQ$ spin crystal.
+The impact of the hard-spin constraint and the nonlinear coupling $\lambda_\perp \neq 0$ is to generate higher harmonics \cite{BinzPRL2006} of these primary ${\bf Q}$'s.
+The full variational state is obtained by optimizing the ansatz for $\{{\bf m}_0,{\bf m}_n,\bQ_n\}$ with several harmonics (see Appendix \ref{appendix:A} for details), followed by explicitly normalizing the spin vector at each site.
+We then compute the variational phase diagram by comparing the energies of the resulting different hard-spin configurations.
+We note that our ansatz is general enough to encompass various phases: uniform ferromagnets, spirals, and multi-$Q$ skyrmion crystals.

-We begin with the case of a ferromagnet with broken inversion symmetry, setting $J_{ij} = J_1 < 0$ for nearest-neighbor FM exchange, and $A_c, D \neq 0$.
-The resulting phase diagram, upon tuning ${\cal B}$ and $\lambda_\perp$, is depicted in Fig.~\ref{fig:fig1}(a).
+{\bf Phase diagram:} The phase diagram obtained in this manner, as a function of ${\cal B}$ and $\lambda_\perp$, is depicted in Fig.~\ref{fig:fig1}(a).